 For the longest time, I’ve admired the adorable wooden letters in the Pottery Barn Kids catalogue, but there were two major problems that kept me from buying them for my son’s room.
 Number one: they are all either limited to pastel shades or overly embellished fonts.
 Number two: they are incredibly expensive.

-I decided to just make my own set of letters, using materials from our local A.C.
-Moore.
+I decided to just make my own set of letters, using materials from our local Michael’s.
 Here’s how.

 What you’ll need: